Who can use this feature?

-Question: Why can't I edit this Touchpoint?
+Question: Why can't I edit a touchpoint?

-Answer: In order to edit, create or delete a Touchpoint you must have the correct application permission which is set up by your Global Admin.
-If you have that permission, you still will not be able to edit a Touchpoint that another user unless you are a Global Admin.
+Answer: In order to edit, create or delete a touchpoint you must have the correct application permission which is set up by your global admin.
+If you have that permission, you still will not be able to edit a touchpoint that another user unless you are a global admin.

-Question: Why don't I have the option to automatically update an account attribute when creating a Touchpoint from closing a Task?
+Question: Why don't I have the option to automatically update an account attribute when creating a touchpoint from closing a task?

-Answer: You must have the correct application permission to update account information in order to update account attributes, which is set up by your Global Admin.
+Answer: You must have the correct application permission to update account information in order to update account attributes, which is set up by your global admin.

-Question: I have a Salesforce integration configured in my Totango instance, is all the Touchpoint information sent to Salesforce?
+Question: I have a Salesforce integration configured in my Totango instance, is all the touchpoint information sent to Salesforce?

 Answer: Yes.
 Touchpoints are synced to Salesforce.
 Read more about the integration and how to configure it here.